 The healthcare industry is facing many changes that pose new challenges to medical organizations big and small.
-In particular, the fast-evolving government regulations, Covid-19 Pandemic recovery, technological innovations, and patient expectations create a new environment in which running a medical practice isn’t just about treating patients anymore.
+In particular, the fast-evolving government regulations, Covid-19 Pandemic recovery, technological innovations, and patient expectations create a new environment in which running a medical practice involves more than just treating patients.

-Looking into 2022 and beyond, here are seven major challenges faced by the healthcare industry and how to stay ahead:
+Looking into 2023 and beyond, let’s examine seven significant challenges faced by the healthcare industry and how you can stay ahead.

 The recent growth of digital health initiatives- like telehealth doctor visits – is a major contributor to the severe increase in breached patient records.
 As more healthcare functions move online over the next year, it’s extremely important to ensure these processes are protected from outside threats.